stratisproject/Documentation/source/SmartContracts/contracts-in-depth.rst

   Keccak256, Used to keccak256 hash a byte array Assert, Used to halt execution if a condition is false Log<T>, Used to log an event of type T
-  Receive, Used to apply processing incoming funds
+  Receive, Used to process incoming funds

 Example
 ~~~~~~~~~~~~~~~~~~~